Prompting ChatGPT in MNER: Enhanced Multimodal Named Entity Recognition with Auxiliary Refined Knowledge: Related Work

 \subsection{In-context learning}

-With the development of large language models, empirical studies have shown that these models\citep{brown2020language} exhibit an interesting emerging behavior called In-Context Learning (ICL), different from the paradigm of pre-training and then fine-tuning language models like BERT\citep{devlin2018bert}, large language models represented by GPT have introduced a novel in-context few-shot learning paradigm.
-This paradigm requires no parameter updates and can achieve good results with just a few examples from downstream tasks.
-Since the effect of ICL is strongly related to the choice of demonstration examples, recent studies have explored several effective example selection methods, \emph{e.g.}, similarity-based retrieval method\citep{liu2021makes,rubin2021learning}, validation set scores based selection\citep{lee2021good}, gradient-based method\citep{wang2023large}.
-These results indicate that reasonable example selection can improve the performance of large language models.
+With the development of LLMs, empirical studies have shown that these models \citep{brown2020language} exhibit an interesting emerging behavior called In-Context Learning (ICL).
+Different from the paradigm of pre-training and then fine-tuning language models like BERT \citep{devlin2018bert}, LLMs represented by GPT have introduced a novel in-context few-shot learning paradigm.
+This paradigm requires no parameter updates and can achieve excellent results with just a few examples from downstream tasks.
+Since the effect of ICL is strongly related to the choice of demonstration examples, recent studies have explored several effective example selection methods, \emph{e.g.}, similarity-based retrieval method \citep{liu2021makes,rubin2021learning}, validation set scores based selection \citep{lee2021good}, gradient-based method \citep{wang2023large}.
+These results indicate that reasonable example selection can improve the performance of LLMs.